au-ts/sddf/examples/iperf3_client/README.md

 ```
 QEMU wires your terminal to the board's serial (`-nographic`), so when `iperf3>`
 appears you can just type `start 10.0.2.2 5202 10 1 0` (run `iperf3 -s -p 5202` on
-the host first).
-Notes: QEMU is the throughput ceiling (numbers aren't
+the host first); quit QEMU with `Ctrl-a` then `x`.
+Notes: QEMU is the throughput
+ceiling (numbers aren't
-representative — measure on hardware); cross-core notifications don't work under
+representative - measure on hardware); cross-core notifications don't work under
 QEMU SMP, so four_core multi-client and UDP only work on single/two_core there;
 and some hosts hit a pre-existing virtio-net eth-driver fault at boot under QEMU.